propelling-coding/Void-gaming-tutorial/README.md

 sudo xbps-install wine protontricks winetricks
 ```

 MangoHud may be important for those wanting an RTSS-like way to monitor in-game stats.
 However, for whatever reason, it cannot monitor Nvidia statistics on specifically void (atleast for me).
-Therefore, I would only recommend it for intel or AMD users.
+Therefore, I would only recommend it for Intel or AMD users.

 ```shell
 sudo xbps-install MangoHud